October: Breast Cancer Awareness Month

 In 1991, the Susan G. Komen Foundation gave participants of the New York City race for breast cancer survivors pink ribbons and visors.

 And for over two decades, Ralph Lauren has been a leader in the fight against cancer.
-The Pink Pony Initiative, the Company’s global philanthropic program dedicated to cancer care and prevention, supports programs for research, screenings, early diagnosis, treatment, education and patient navigation.
+The Pink Pony Initiative, the Company’s global philanthropic program dedicated to cancer care and prevention, supports research, screenings, early diagnosis, treatment, education and patient navigation programs.
 This year’s campaign builds upon the Company’s continued commitment to raising awareness and funds around the cause, with donations raised from the annual Pink Pony product collections benefitting the Pink Pony Fund of The Ralph Lauren Corporate Foundation, as well as an international network of cancer charities.

 Why is breast cancer awareness so important?